EgaschNSK/ofrp_device_samsung_a55x/README.md

 ## Flash Steps
 Assuming you know the basic of flashing...
+* Via ZIP Installer
+    * Download `OrangeFox-R11.3-Unofficial-a55x.zip` file in the release.
+    * Reboot your device to OFRP/TWRP, and flash zip.
+    * Reboot now to Recovery.

 * Via ODIN
     * Download `OFRP_FOR_A556E.tar` file in the release.
     * In ODIN, in AP section, flash the file you downloaded in release section.
-    * Reboot now to Recovery.

-* Via ZIP Installer (Not recomennded)
-    * Download `OrangeFox-R11.3-Unofficial-a55x.zip` file in the release.
-    * Reboot your device to OFRP/TWRP, and flash zip.
     * Reboot now to Recovery.

 ## Build Steps